ron2015schmitt/Mathematiques/doc/test/README.md

 🚧 in progress...

 We currently have over 200 tests that run during the build.
-The plan is to have full code coverage and to use python to generate the test code with NumPy to verify results.
+The plan is to have full code coverage and to use python to generate the test code with NumPy and SciPy to verify results.